shelleyolivia/learn-tutorials/avalanche/create-a-decentralized-kickstarter.md

 }
 ```

 Now, navigate to the solidity contract compiler tab on the left side navigation bar and click the blue button to compile `crowdfunding.sol` contract.
-Also, note down the `ABI` after compilation is completed.
+Also, make note of the location of the `ABI` after compilation is completed.

-{% hint style="danger" %}
+{% hint style="tip" %}
 Make sure the compiler version mentioned in Remix, matches the version mentioned in the smart contract.
 {% endhint %}

 Navigate to deploy tab and open the "ENVIRONMENT" drop-down.
 Select "Injected Web3" (make sure metamask is loaded) and click the "deploy" button.

-{% hint style="danger" %}
+{% hint style="tip" %}
 Before deploying the smart contract on testnet, make sure the deployment environment in Remix is set to **Injected web3**.
 {% endhint %}